 - 3 large eggs

-- 1 tsp. cinnamon, plus more for dusting the assembled cake
+- 1 teaspoon cinnamon, plus more for dusting the assembled cake

-- Preheat oven to 350° F. Prepare two 9” round cake pans by first buttering and flouring each pan.
+- For the pumpkin cake: Preheat oven to 350° F. Prepare two 9” round cake pans by first buttering and flouring each pan.
 Then line the bottom of the pans with parchment paper rounds, and butter the paper.
 Set aside.

 - In a medium bowl, sift together flour, salt, baking soda, baking powder, cinnamon, ginger, nutmeg, and cloves.
 Stir in sugar to incorporate.
 Make a well in the center of the flour mixture and set aside.

 - In another medium bowl, combine the eggs, pumpkin, melted butter, and vanilla.
 Add the pumpkin mixture all at once to the flour mixture.
 Stir until just moistened - batter may be just a bit lumpy.
 Divide batter evenly between the two prepared pans.